-As the tax deadline draws near, many small business owners will be feeling overwhelmed and daunted by the prospect of getting all the necessary paperwork together.
-To help you overcome your tax-filing procrastination, we’ve compiled an easy-to-follow checklist.
-As a bonus, learn how low-cost software can make the task quicker and stress free.
+As the tax deadline draws near, many small business owners begin to feel overwhelmed and daunted by the prospect of getting all the necessary paperwork together.
+To help you overcome your tax-filing procrastination, check out this easy-to-follow checklist.
+As a bonus, learn how low-cost software can make the task quicker and stress-free.

-The first step is to organize your receipts into categories for easy filing, including:
+Organize your receipts into categories for easy filing to alleviate tax time stress, including:

 - Advertising (including business cards, domain registration and directory listing fees)